brutusin/flea-db/README.md

 Built on top of [Apache Lucene](http://lucene.apache.org/core/).

+##Motivation
+* Lucene is a powerful low level library, but its API is not very easy to understand.
+* Putting schemas into play, self-description can be used to simplify API (fields type), and enables the creation of flexible and generic downstream components.
+* Lucene has a lot of experimental APIs that may (and use to) change in time.
+This library adds a level of indirection. providing a stable high level interface.
+Upgrades in the underlying Lucene version are absorved by flea-db

 ##Main features
 * **Schema-full**: Based on [JSON Schema](http://json-schema.org/).
 * **Strong-typed API**: Using `<E>` for records and generating database schema from `Class<E>`.